 - The binary name in internal form (JVMS 4.2.1) specified by

-An unqualified name (JVMS 4.2.2) that is chosen by the JVM implementation to be unique in this execution of the JVM.
+An unqualified name (JVMS 4.2.2) that is chosen by the JVM implementation.

 For example, if